glingy/glingy.github.io/src/pages/index.md

 <Typing class="header" :text="header" show="0" start="500" end="5000"></Typing>

-I'm <a href="mailto:gling@ctrtl.com">Gregory Ling</a>, a senior majoring in Computer Engineering at Iowa State University.
-My interests are in very low-level design, at the HDL microarchitecture or C firmware level, with a focus on optimizations.
+I'm <a href="mailto:gling@ctrtl.com">Gregory Ling</a>, a Master's student in Computer Engineering at Iowa State University.
+My interests are in very low-level design, at the HDL microarchitecture or C firmware level, with a focus on optimization.
 I lead the software subteam of the Prisum Solar Car Club at ISU, training a large group of new members on how to program the solar car.
-I am currently working with a team researching intermittent computing using FPGA acceleration and wireless power harvesting, and I will be starting my Master's degree in Computer Engineering concurrently in the fall.
+I am have worked with a team researching intermittent computing using FPGA acceleration and wireless power harvesting, and am looking forward to more interesting projects!

 <style lang="less">
 .header {